waqassadiq/my-first-app/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
 # my-first-app
 # my-first-app

+#add the bootstap
+To add the bootstap module local to the project and not globall npm install --save bootstrap@3

+#s trict mode
+All the code will only work if you are NOT using "strict mode".
+Strict mode forces you to write more verbose code in some places (especially when it comes to class properties).
+If you enabled it by accident, you can also disable it by setting 'strict: false' in your tsconfig.json file.